BIGJRA/BIGJRA.github.io/reborn.md

 Talk to Ame as soon as you're done, and you'll be taken downstairs and fight your first battle!

 Pretty Boy Cain.
 Field: No Field
-- Nidoran M. (Nidoran-M), Lv.
+- Nidoran M., Lv.
 5, Ability: Hustle, Bashful Nature, IVs: 3
     - Tackle
     - Leer